-If you are a foreign language learner, then you probably sometimes find yourself translating words and sentences from your native language to the language you’re studying or vice versa.
-As a matter of fact, it’s a natural thing to do though you would be better off if you stopped doing it as it could add to your fluency.
+If you are a foreign language learner, then you probably often find yourself translating words and sentences from your native language to the language you’re learning or vice versa.
+As a matter of fact, it is a natural thing to do.
+Yet, you could add to your fluency if you stopped doing it.

-I could give you some tips on how to get rid of this habit.
+Here are a few tips on how to get rid of this habit.

 Adopting just one of these four habits will definitely shorten the time you need to process the information in your head and help you express yourself faster and more naturally.